indubitably-ai/indubitably-code/README.md

 - **`aws_api_mcp`** (structured AWS CLI access)
   - Wraps the `aws` CLI with schema-validated inputs for read-focused operations.
   - Supports selecting service/operation, profile & region overrides, JSON-encoded parameters, and pager suppression.
+  - Unsure about required flags?
+Ask the agent to run command help (e.g., `extra_args: ["help"]`) so it can read the AWS CLI usage before retrying.
+  - Parameter names are normalized automatically, so `desiredCount: 0` or `logGroupName` work even if the CLI expects dashed flags.
+  - Boolean parameters become toggle flags: `force: true` turns into `--force`; omit or set `false` to skip emitting the flag.
   - Example prompt: `fetch the last 50 events from CloudWatch log group /aws/lambda/payment-handler in us-west-2`.
+- **`aws_billing_mcp`** (Cost Explorer insights)
+  - Calls `aws ce` operations like get-cost-and-usage and forecasts with friendly timeframe/metric helpers.
+  - Supports quick rollups (e.g., last_7_days by service) and advanced filters or groupings.
+  - Example prompt: `show unblended cost by service for the last 30 days`.
 - **`todo_write`** (session TODOs)
   - Maintain `.session_todos.json`; merge or replace items with id/content/status fields.
   - Example prompt: `record todos for the session: update docs (pending), ship release (in_progress)`.